Terms of Use

 - to send spam or perform automated data collection (including scraping or harvesting);

-- in a way that infringes others' rights (including IP, privacy or confidentiality).
+- in a way that infringes others' rights (including IP, privacy, or confidentiality).

 7. Third-party links and services